 I am a tenure track junior professor for Neurobiology of Vocal Communication.
-My lab will study the neural basis of flexible song sequencing.
+My lab studies the neural basis of flexible song sequencing.
 I did my postdoc with Michael Brainard at UCSF studying context-dependent song learning in Bengalese finches.
 As a PhD student with Andreas Nieder at the University of Tübingen we established electrophysiology in crows to study the neural basis of executive control in birds.
-I did the lab work for my master’s thesis with Michale Fee at MIT, recording the development of respiratory patterns for song in juvenile zebra finches.
+I did my master’s thesis with Michale Fee at MIT, recording the development of respiratory patterns for song in juvenile zebra finches.

 Nils Riekers is a masters student in Cognitive Science and previously studied Computer Science at the Baden-Württemberg Cooperative State University

-Yuhang Wang is a masters student in Cognitive Science and a HiWi in our group
+Lena is a MSc student in Neurobiology and a technician in our group

-Csilla Pataki (M.Sc. student), now at Kornfeld lab (MPI Biological Intelligence)
+Csilla Pataki (M.Sc. student), now at Jörgen Kornfeld lab (MPI Biological Intelligence)

 Yuhang Wang (technician), now at Richard Hahnloser lab (ETH Zürich)